 Parthia's Conflict with Rome: A Stalemate

 With Rome's indomitable desire to ever widen its reach, it was Parthia that stood in the way of the eastern expansion of the Romans.
 However, Parthia was able to do more than hold its ground.
-With a unique hit-and-run fighting style, Parthian warfare (including pretending retreat) was well suited to counter the concentrated troop movements of the Roman army.
+With a unique hit-and-run fighting style, Parthian military campaigns and their style of warfare (including pretending retreat) were well suited to counter the concentrated troop movements of the Roman army.
 With archers on the fleetest of horses, and camel riders providing a steady supply of arrows, they made sitting ducks of infantry unable to engage except at close range.
 When Rome's cavalry gave chase, the Parthians had an answer.
 So adept at their lethal craft, they developed the 'Parthian shot.'
 Able to shoot backward at full gallop, the Parthian archer delivered kill shots at pursuing cavalry.
 In this way Parthian horsemen were able to come at enemy troops from all directions, creating confusion and wreaking havoc.
 Finally, their heavy-armored horse cavalry (cataphracts) provided offensive support and assisted in mopping up remaining pockets of resistance with long lances and swords.

 Strategically, Parthia was also able to expand, then capitalize on the Roman Republic's other conflicts.
 It was during Rome's costly war with Carthage - the Punic Wars between 264 and 146 BCE, when Hannibal did such damage on Roman soil - that Parthia's ascendancy began in 247 BCE.
 During the Gallic Wars between 58 and 51 BCE, Crassus invaded Parthia and was utterly defeated at the Battle of Carrhae in 53 BCE.
 There the Roman standards were taken; a huge psychological blow for Rome.
 With the ultimate goal of conquering the Parthian capital Ecbatana, Mark Antony took over Armenia, and from there invaded Media.
 Antony's attempt on Parthia ended in a disastrous retreat from Media in 36 BCE and Roman withdrawal from Armenia in 32 BCE.
 This left Armenia, an important buffer state, in the hands of the Parthians.
 Thus, though it lost some important battles to the Roman commander, Ventidius, in 39 and 38 BCE and was later invaded by Trajan in 115 CE, Parthia proved it could not only win battles against Rome but it also gained territory.